NBPub/BeatLog/docs/README.md

 ### Known Devices

 The image below shows the available **Report Settings**.
-The only default shown is the 3 day duration of the Recent Report, everything else was modified.
+All settings shown below were modified from their defaults.
 Report settings are on the same page as **Geography Settings**, and can also be accessed from the **Options** drop-down menu.

 **Known Devices** can be used to separate some Outside connections from the rest of the pack.